Read more about Jungian psychology

 He argued that in the pursuit of understanding the human psyche, one must consider more than just sexual drives and repressed desires.
 Through a comprehensive historical review, he identified two fundamental psychological orientations: introversion and extraversion.

-Carl Gustav Jung’s Contribution to Science
+Carl Gustav Jung’s contribution to science

 As a senior physician at Burghölzli, Jung demonstrated the existence of autonomous unconscious complexes using the word association experiment. and providing the first evidenced prove for Freud’s psychoanalytical theory.
 From 1907 to 1913, he worked with Sigmund Freud, helping Freud’s psychoanalysis to gain international recognition.